prajwalita17/Advanced-Physical-Design-using-OpenLANE-and-Skywater-130-PDK/README.md

 -----------------------------------------------------------------------------------------------------------------------------------
 ### DAY 4
-### Extraction of LEF of Custom Cell, Placement and Clock Tree Synthesis
+### Extraction of LEF of Custom Cell and Placement
 -----------------------------------------------------------------------------------------------------------------------------------

 ### Extracting LEF file from MAGIC file